 Now as stylish as these are they do have their benefits.
 Firstly, they make a lovely swishing sound as you walk!
 But secondly, if it does rain it’s great to be ready.
 The good thing about waterproof trousers is that they are generally lightweight so not too much extra for you to carry.

 And even if it doesn’t rain, if the weather turns cold then they are an extra layer to keep you warm.
-You’ll notice that I don’t like to be cold brrr!
+You’ll notice that I don’t like the cold brrr!

 4. Water bottle